Statute of Limitations

-The Law Offices of Jeffrey S. Glassman, Boston workers’ compensation lawyers, know the Commonwealth time limits favor workers more than those in other states.
+Jeffrey Glassman Injury Lawyers, Boston workers’ compensation lawyers, know the Commonwealth time limits favor workers more than those in other states.
 For example, California workers have just one year from the date of an injury in which to file a claim.
 In Florida, it’s two years.
 Pennsylvania set a time limit of three years.
 Massachusetts workers, meanwhile, have four years under MGL c.
 152 § 41.Why a Statute of Limitations?

 Statutes of limitations exist in all kinds of cases in both the civil and criminal realm.

 It’s a concept that dates back to ancient Roman law, and the principle is founded on the theory that claims grow stale with the passage of time.
 Evidence may be lost.
 Facts can become obscured through defective memories, deaths or the disappearance of witnesses.
 Legislators also wanted to protect defendants from fraudulent claims that exploited these evidentiary weaknesses.

 These statutes of limitation are absolute.
 However, determination of when that “clock begins to tick” isn’t always straightforward.
 There have been many cases in which plaintiffs have successfully found ways to extend this deadline, and it helps that workers’ compensation law is in general construed in favor of the claimant.